Ray Fisher (baseball): Legacy

-Among his honors, Fisher was inducted into the Michigan Sports Hall of Fame (1959), the American Association of College Baseball Coaches Hall of Fame (1966), the University of Michigan Athletic Hall of Honor (1979), the Vermont Sports Hall of Fame (2013), and the Middlebury Athletics Hall of Fame (2014).
+Among his honors, Fisher was inducted into the Michigan Sports Hall of Fame (1959), the American Association of College Baseball Coaches Hall of Fame (1966), the University of Michigan Athletic Hall of Honor (1979), the Vermont Sports Hall of Fame (2013), the Middlebury Athletics Hall of Fame (2015), and the College Baseball Hall of Fame (2025).
 Fisher's uniform number has been retired by the Michigan Wolverines baseball team and by the Vermont Mountaineers.
 At least 19 of Fisher's Michigan players signed with a major league team.

-On May 23, 1970, twelve years after FIsher's retirement, the baseball stadium at the University of Michigan, until then unnamed, was dedicated as Ray Fisher Stadium.
-Thirty-eight years later, on May 2, 2008, a renovated Ray Fisher Stadium was incorporated into the university's new Wilpon Baseball and Softball Complex, Fred Wilpon having pitched for Michigan under Fisher.Wilpon, majority owner of the New York Mets, began at Michigan on a baseball scholarship and injured his arm during his freshman year.
-Fisher kept him on the baseball team in his sophomore year, though he was unable to play.
-Fisher then arranged for Wilpon to obtain an academic scholarship so that he could finish his college education.
-See "NY Mets Owner Fred Wilpon, '58, Looks Back".
-Michigan Today, April 15, 2013.
+On May 23, 1970, twelve years after Fisher's retirement, the baseball stadium at the University of Michigan, until then unnamed, was dedicated as Ray Fisher Stadium.
+Thirty-eight years later, on May 2, 2008, a renovated Ray Fisher Stadium was incorporated into the university's new Wilpon Baseball and Softball Complex, Fred Wilpon having pitched for Michigan under Fisher.

 On July 25, 2003, through the efforts of the Vermont chapter of the Society for American Baseball Research, the State of Vermont placed an historic site marker near Ray Fisher's birthplace, at the intersection of U.S. Route 7 (Court Street) and Creek Road in Middlebury, Vermont.

 Fisher's influence on pitchers was still being felt many years after his death.
 In the 2010 American League Championship Series, Texas Rangers pitcher Cliff Lee gave quite a performance using a cut fastball taught to him by "Ace" Adams, who had learned the pitch from Fisher at Michigan after the latter's retirement.